BABrandes/Observables/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the MIT License.
+By contributing to this project, you agree that your contributions will be licensed under the Apache License, Version 2.0.

 Thank you for contributing to Observables! 🎉